Small Business SEO

 What is SEO?

 SEO is an abbreviation for search engine optimization.
-When first used, it meant Google, Yahoo, and traditional search engines.
+When first used, it referred to Google, Yahoo, and traditional search engines.
 Today, the principals of SEO have expanded.
-Search algorithms power social media.
+This is an important distinction.
+Search algorithms power social media and all data-driven websites.
 Facebook organizes and prioritizes its content based on search engines.
 YouTube is the second largest search engine in the world.
 Every second, an incredible amount of new content is added every second, all searchable.